-Government priorities are the circular economy, the National Reconstruction Fund priority areas, the Science and Research Priorities, or any other science, research, industry and innovation priorities identified by the Australian Government from time to time.
+Government priorities are the National Reconstruction Fund priority areas, the national science and research priorities at the time of application, or any other science, research, industry and innovation priorities identified by the Australian Government from time to time.
 The extent to which a project aligns with Government priorities should be demonstrated in assessment criterion 1(a).
 An application which strongly aligns with Government priorities will score higher in this part of the assessment criteria than an application which does not.